0xDeepanshu/solanax402/QWEN.md

 5. Setstles the payment after processing

 The business logic function `yourBusinessLogic(req)` is referenced but not implemented in the current codebase, suggesting it needs to be implemented separately.

+## Wallet Integration
+The application integrates with Solana wallets through:
+- Wallet adapter libraries for Phantom and Solflare
+- USDC token transfer functionality
+- Connection to Solana devnet

+The UI component at `src/components/fetch.tsx` handles the wallet connection and payment flow.

 ## Development Commands
 - `pnpm dev` - Start development server